Everytime: Background and writing

 "...
 Like with 'Everytime' I wrote the whole thing from scratch on the piano.
 Musically there was no track or anything.
 I was just at my house and I did the whole thing by myself.
 And then I went and I played it for [Guy Sigsworth] and I just basically told him exactly how I wanted the song to sound.
 And he was so amazing because there's a lot of producers you tell them things and they don't get it.
 And you're like oh, that's not the right way.
 He got it just right.
 He was amazing.
 And so that song specifically, you know, I did everything."

+Sigsworth was introduced to Spears by Max Martin, whom Robyn had previously introduced to Sigsworth after they worked together on her 2002 album Don't Stop the Music.
+Martin liked the songs Sigsworth had produced for Robyn and suggested inviting Spears to the studio.
+Sigsworth told Consequence, "She just came around to the place where I'd worked on the Frou Frou material, and initially I wasn't quite sure what to do because she's famous for her more dance-y songs, and I'm not.
+But it all turned out great."
+He recalled that Spears had become quite accustomed to playing the piano at that point; she played the root chords and he offered suggestions on how to complete them.
+He said, "We both knew where [the song] needed to go, so I could color it in after she'd sung the main vocal.
+I love it when I get the vocal very early on, and I'm free to experiment with arrangement ideas while always hearing that final vocal."

 "Everytime" was one of the first songs finished for In the Zone, previewed on May 30, 2003, to Quddus Philippe of MTV at Battery Studios in New York City.
 It was registered with the U.S. Copyright Office on April 26, 2003, under the title of "Everytime I Try" and SRU000530591 registration number with a given recording year of 2002.
 Spears named it the most personal song on the album along with "Touch of My Hand", explaining, "It's one of the songs that when you hear, it's like the kind of song when you go to heaven.
 It kind of takes you away.
 You know, it takes you in to a very cool consciousness I think."

+Annet Artani, who co-wrote the song with Spears, was managed at the time by American music manager Andrian Adams.
+In lieu of a management fee, Artani gave Adams a 7 per cent share of the song's publishing rights.
+In October 2005, Adams listed the share for auction on eBay, with bidding reported at £15,100 at press time.
+He subsequently sold the share to a music industry executive for £97,300 (approximately $168,870).
+Spears' lawyers attempted to stop the auction, but Adams invited them to submit a competing offer, which did not materialise.